Quarto for Scientists

 • Change the size and type of figures

-• Save the figures to disk when creating an R Markdown document
+• Save the figures to disk when rendering a document

 • Work with equations